-Tissue dispersers are the starting point when isolating individual cells from small samples of soft tissue.
-The action of these mechanical devices alone, or sometimes in combination with enzymatic treatment, is gentle enough to disperse fresh tissue into individual, viable cells.
-It should be noted that these devices are not totally efficient.
-In the process, some cells will not be viable and some of the tissue remains as aggregates.
+Tissue dispersers are often the starting point when isolating individual cells from samples of tissue.
+The action of these mechanical devices alone, sometimes in combination with enzymatic digestion of the intracellular matrix, is gentle enough to disperse fresh tissue into individual, viable cells.

 A low cost, disposable, tissue disperser for up to 100 mg samples of soft tissue (e.g., liver, brain and muscle).
 The Dueling Syringes™ tissue disperser is a significant improvement over the classic "syringe-needle-syringe" method of tissue dispersion.
 The needle is replaced with an embedded 500 micron stainless steel screen inside a 1 ml polycarbonate syringe.
 Manual passage of the sample back and forth through the screen is fast, gentle and efficient.
 Sold as a pack of five pairs of syringes.

 Cat.
-No. 2941, MicroMincer laboratory press complete with 10 pack of liner/seals
+No. 2941, MicroMincer laboratory press complete with a 10-pack of liner and seals